 *PLEASE NOTE: The National Conference of State Legislatures is an organization serving state legislators and their staff.
 We cannot offer legal advice or assistance with individual cases, but we do try to answer questions on general topics.

-Denver staff focuses on state policy, tracking legislation and providing research and policy analysis, consultation, and technical assistance specifically geared to the legislative audience.
+The Denver-based child welfare project staff focuses on state policy, tracking legislation and providing research and policy analysis, consultation, and technical assistance specifically geared to the legislative audience.
+Denver staff can be reached at (303) 364-7700 or email@example.com.

-NCSL's Washington, D.C. staff track and analyze federal legislation and policy for the full range of human services issues and represent state legislatures before Congress and the administration.
+NCSL staff in Washington, D.C. track and analyze federal legislation and policy and represent state legislatures on child welfare issues before Congress and the Administration.
+Staff in D.C. can be reached at (202) 624-5400 or firstname.lastname@example.org.